Do we want to see the world burn?

 However, how this inevitable fact of life transcends the spiritual realm of every individual person varies greatly.

-Since a long time I hold the theory that people who encounter rejections and hardship from early on in life (and therefore lack sexual, as well as other essential gratifications) have a strong tendency to create stunning pieces of art, literature or technical innovations (you want to look up the biographies of artists like Vincent van Gogh or Ludwig van Beethoven) which is the way to “get your own back on grown-ups who snubbed you in childhood”, as George Orwell put it.
+Since a long time I hold the theory that people who encounter rejections and hardship from early on in life (and therefore lack sexual, as well as other essential gratifications) tend to create stunning pieces of art, literature or technical inventions (you want to look up the biographies of artists like Vincent van Gogh or Ludwig van Beethoven) which is the way to “get your own back on grown-ups who snubbed you in childhood”, as George Orwell put it.

 Escaping comfort and consumerism